-Also, if you’re signed in to an user account (say, “User1”) and you restart the PC without explicitly signing out first.
-Then when you sign in as “User2” after boot-up, you might see that “User1” still shows as “signed-in”.
+Also, if you’re signed in to a user account (say, “User1”), and you restart the PC without explicitly signing out first.
+Then when you sign in as “User2” after boot-up, you might see that “User1” still shows as signed-in.
 In other words, the users are automatically logged in after every restart, which is an undesirable thing to happen.

-These issues are not due to Fast Startup, nor does the netplwiz automatic login method causes it.
-These problems happen only when the setting Use my sign in info to automatically finish setting up my device after an update or restart is turned on.
-This setting is supposed to speed up the Windows update process by automatically signing in after a restart and finishing setting up your device.
-Then your device is locked to help keep your account and personal info safe. in Windows 10 v1703, this option was placed under Settings > Update & security > Windows Update > Advanced options.
+The incorrect password error occurs only when the setting Use my sign in info to automatically finish setting up my device after an update or restart is turned on.
+This setting is supposed to speed up the Windows update process by automatically signing in after a restart, and finishing setting up your device.
+Then your device is locked to help keep your account and personal info safe.

-Disable the “Use my sign-in info” setting to fix the problem(s):
+Disable “Use my sign-in info” to fix the Windows 10 sign-in problem:

 - Click Accounts, and then select Sign-in options.